 US futures, world markets rise as investors eye US election

-U.S. futures rose and Asia markets were mostly higher on Wednesday as investors worldwide awaited the results from the U.S. presidential election.
+U.S. futures rose and Asia markets were mostly higher on Wednesday as investors took an optimistic stance on the still undecided U.S. presidential election.

-Just after 10 p.m.
+At about 2 a.m.
 Eastern time, President Donald Trump and Democratic challenger Joe Biden were locked in tight races in battleground states.
-Most polls have predicted a Biden victory.
+Most polls had predicted a Biden victory.

 Many investors took forecasts of a so-called “blue wave" of Democratic Party wins as a signal that the U.S. economy might soon get a big, fresh infusion of help.
 But with the race too close to call, analysts said they also might be reassured by the prospect for a continuation of Trump's pro-market stance.